mdn/viewsourceconf/README.md

 * `make curl`: run curl with the "X-Forwarded-Proto: https" header to bypass the http>https redirect
 * `make sh`: run an interactive shell in a "build" container
   * useful for debugging new build dependencies

+## LICENSE

+This software is licensed under the MPL-2.0.
+For more information see `LICENSE`.

 ## 2015